All News Blog Videos

 Similarly, if you are called as a witness to give evidence in a criminal proceeding, you will be asked to take an oath or affirmation that you will tell the truth to the court.

 Notaries have the power to witness the signing of both oaths and affirmations.
-If you need our assistance with either, do not hesitate to get in touch.
+Additionally, if you need to use your oath or affirmation abroad, we can notarise it for you.
+If you need our assistance with any of these services, please do not hesitate to get in touch

 Difference between an oath and affirmation